yanxiaodi/WinInputSimulator/CI-CD.md

 1. Verify `NUGET_API_KEY` secret is set
 2. Check API key has "Push" permission
 3. Ensure package ID doesn't conflict

+### Tests Work Locally But Fail in CI
+This is expected behavior for Win32 UI automation tests:
+- Local: Full UI session with keyboard/mouse access
+- CI: Limited UI session, may have timing differences
+- The tests include appropriate delays and tolerances for CI environments

 ## Project Structure